 - MassHousing Programs.
 The Commonwealth provides opportunities for low-moderate income individuals to buy their first home or make improvements.
 For more information on these programs, see the MassHousing website MassHousing Programs or contact DPHCD at the phone number below.

-For more information about these home buyer programs or home buyer education classes, contact the Department of Planning, Housing and Community Development at 508-979-1500.
+For more information about these home buyer programs or home buyer education classes, contact the Office of Housing and Community Development at 508-979-1500.